microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/emitDeclarationOnly.md

 ---
 display: "Emit Declaration Only"
-oneline: "Only output d.ts files and not .js files"
+oneline: "Only output d.ts files and not .js files."
 ---

 _Only_ emit `.d.ts` files; do not emit `.js` files.